dhondta/python-tinyscript/docs/helpers.md

 - `ts.TempPath`: additional class for handling temporary folder

     This automatically creates a folder with a randomly generated name in OS' temporary location using a prefix, suffix, length and alphabet (like for `Path.generate(...)`).
+A `path` argument can also be given to retrieve a previously created temporary folder.

-    - `tempfile(**kwargs)`: passes `kwargs` to `tempfile.NamedTemporaryFile` and returns a temporary file descriptor under the current `TempPath` folder
+    - `tempfile(**kwargs)`: passes `kwargs` to `tempfile.NamedTemporaryFile` and returns a `Path` object with a generated filename under the current `TempPath` folder ; an optional `path` argument can be given to get a previously generated file

 -----